What parents usually want from nanny share is a bit more social interaction for their baby or toddler, and also to save on their nanny’s costs.

 - Nanny share tax administration is complicated.
-This isn’t the nanny’s problem really, but in practice parents often end up asking the nanny for advice, as nanny tax can be a bit strange [link to blog about nanny tax], and nannies often understand it better than parents.
+This isn’t the nanny’s problem really, but in practice parents often end up asking the nanny for advice, as nanny tax can be a bit strange, and nannies often understand it better than parents.
 So nannies can sometimes worry they’ll be landed with complicated tax questions.

 As you can see, none of these things needs to be a big deal.

 When a parent who already employs a nanny gets in touch with us about looking for a nanny share, we always want to speak to the nanny if at all possible.
 That’s so that we can understand any preferences the nanny has, or any questions.
 This saves time in the long run and makes sure the nanny is 100% on board.
 Once the nanny’s questions have been answered, and preferences taken into account in the search, they’re usually highly enthusiastic about starting the share.

 If you'd like to talk to us about finding a nanny share family to share your nanny you can get in touch here.